Chapter Ten: Creatures

 | Creatures with multiple Minds may end up with only some of them converted, acting like a Creation with opposing Operators (8.6: Manning Guns), and delaying any physical transformation that may accompany the full conversion.

-If players decide that larger Creatures are also vulnerable to the Contagious Bite, treat the Poison as if it were doing points of mental Size Damage in addition to any regular Size Damage the Creature might have taken (7.2: Taking Damage).
-The Creature's Mind is converted only when the sum of the two types of Damage matches or exceeds the Creature's Size.
+If players decide that larger Creatures are also vulnerable to the Contagious Bite, treat the Poison as if it were doing points of mental Size Damage (7.2: Taking Damage).
+The Creature's Mind is converted only when the mental Size Damage equals or exceeds the Creature's Effective Size.

 Even if their masters are evil geniuses, the converted victims of Monstrous Contagion tend to be mindless and confused.
 The victims' Skill and Specialties prior to transformation are forgotten, and they are reborn with an Incompetent Skill of 1d4 and all the Stupidity that goes with it (10.1: Minds).